polterguy/polterguy.github.io/documentation/magic/components/profile/index.md

 ---
-title: Managing your profile and changing your password
+title: Managing your profile
-description: This component allows you to change your password and manage your profile.
+description: The profile component allows you to change your user's password, and/or other parts related to your user account.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-profile.jpg"
 ---

-# Managing your profile and changing your password
+# Managing your profile

 This component allows you to edit your profile, such as changing your user's pasword for instance.
 Below is a screenshot of how it looks like.